Skip to main content

 });

-// Broadcast to channel:
+// Broadcast to everyone in the channel

-io.to(`channel:${channelId}`).emit('new-message', message);
+io.to(`channel:${data.channelId}`).emit('new-message', message);

 });

-socket.to(`channel:${channelId}`).emit('user-typing', { userId });
+socket.to(`channel:${channelId}`).emit('user-typing', { userId, userName });

 });